navarrovitor/cpp-Text-Editor/README.md

 ## 🏁 Getting Started <a name = "getting_started"></a>

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See [deployment](#deployment) for notes on how to deploy the project on a live system.

 ## 🎈 Usage <a name="usage"></a>

-Add notes about how to use the system.

 ## ⛏️ Built Using <a name = "built_using"></a>